-The Space Complexity defines the memory occupied by a particular Data Structure, the less memory it occupies the best Space complexity it has.
+Space Complexity defines the memory occupied by a particular Data Structure, the less memory it occupies the best Space complexity it has.

 Why do we need Data Structures?

-A Data Structure is a method of organizing data in a particular manner, in real-world we deal with a huge amount of data so for that we need different kinds of data structure so we could store all the data in an organized manner, and use all the data in an efficient way.
-There are three main reasons why do we need data structures.
+A Data Structure is a method of organizing data in a particular manner, in real-world we deal with a huge amount of data so for that we need different kinds of data structures so we could store all the data in an organized manner, and use all the data in an efficient way.
+There are three main reasons why we need data structures.